 The difficulty in the negotiations became clearer on October 5, 2011, when Iraq issued a statement that it agreed on the need to keep U.S. military personnel in Iraq as trainers, but that Iraq would not extend the legal protections contained in the existing SA.
 That stipulation-a product of Sadr faction and other opposition to a continued U.S. military presence-failed to meet the requirements of the Defense Department.
-It fears that trying any American soldier under the Iraqi constitution (which states that no Iraqi law shall contradict Islam) could lead to serious crises at some stage.
+It feared that trying any American soldier